Fascism: Post-World War II (1945–2008)

 The victory of the Allies over the Axis powers in World War II led to the collapse of many fascist regimes in Europe.
 The Nuremberg Trials convicted several Nazi leaders of crimes against humanity involving the Holocaust.
 However, there remained several movements and governments that were ideologically related to fascism.

-Francisco Franco's Falangist one-party state in Spain was officially neutral during World War II and it survived the collapse of the Axis Powers.
-Franco's rise to power had been directly assisted by the militaries of Fascist Italy and Nazi Germany during the Spanish Civil War and Franco had sent volunteers to fight on the side of Nazi Germany against the Soviet Union during World War II.
+Francisco Franco's Falangist one-party state in Spain was officially neutral during World War II, although Franco's rise to power had been directly assisted by the militaries of Fascist Italy and Nazi Germany during the Spanish Civil War.
 The first years were characterized by a repression against the anti-fascist ideologies, deep censorship and the suppression of democratic institutions (elected Parliament, Spanish Constitution of 1931, Regional Statutes of Autonomy).
 After World War II and a period of international isolation, Franco's regime normalized relations with the Western powers during the Cold War, until Franco's death in 1975 and the transformation of Spain into a liberal democracy.

 Historian Robert Paxton observes that one of the main problems in defining fascism is that it was widely mimicked.
 Paxton says: "In fascism's heyday, in the 1930s, many regimes that were not functionally fascist borrowed elements of fascist decor in order to lend themselves an aura of force, vitality, and mass mobilization."
 He goes on to observe that Salazar "crushed Portuguese fascism after he had copied some of its techniques of popular mobilization."
 Paxton says: "Where Franco subjected Spain's fascist party to his personal control, Salazar abolished outright in July 1934 the nearest thing Portugal had to an authentic fascist movement, Rolão Preto's blue-shirted National Syndicalists. ...
 Salazar preferred to control his population through such 'organic' institutions traditionally powerful in Portugal as the Church.
 Salazar's regime was not only non-fascist, but 'voluntarily non-totalitarian,' preferring to let those of its citizens who kept out of politics 'live by habit.'"
 However, historians tend to view the Estado Novo as para-fascist in nature, possessing minimal fascist tendencies.
 Other historians, including Fernando Rosas and Manuel Villaverde Cabral, think that the Estado Novo should be considered fascist.